jlvdb/memmap_table/README.md

 A `MemmapTable` object is a table that contains a collection of binary columns with equal length.
 The table can be resized and columns can be added, copied, renamed or deleted dynamically.
-By design, data is preferentially accessed column-wise
+By design, data is preferentially accessed column-wise.

 ## Columns